- A.J. Langguth says U.S. had promised protection to the Cherokees

 Elected president in 1828, Jackson decreed that the Creeks' neighbors, the Cherokees, must also surrender their ancestral lands in Georgia and move west across the Mississippi River.

-From George Washington's time, the United States had signed treaties promising the Cherokees friendship and federal protection.
+Inside 'Driven West' Jack Langguth talks USA past and present From George Washington's time, the United States had signed treaties promising the Cherokees friendship and federal protection.
 To violate those agreements required painting the Cherokees as savages unfit to live near civilized men.
 Jackson was not swayed by evidence that the Cherokees were something quite different.
 They had developed a written language, published their own

 ewspaper and adopted a constitution based on that of the United States.